AshishKumar4/Turtle-Language/README.md

 # Turtle-Language
 An attempt at writing a simple Python-like interpreted programing language.
 Everything from scratch, No Regex.

+## Currrently, support for Float, Boolean Operators, Classes, Arbitary length integers, lists, dicts and For loops not added

 # Build Instructions -->
 ## Install Cmake, make, gcc-9, g++9
 ```